-Regardless of what category scheme you choose, aim to keep it simple so that making category decisions is as straightforward as possible for your data classification policy.
-Creating too many options will ultimately frustrate your users and increase the risk of data being labeled inappropriately.
+Regardless of what category scheme you choose, aim to keep it simple to make category decisions as straightforward as possible for your data classification policy.
+Creating too many options will ultimately frustrate your users and increase the risk of information being labeled inappropriately.

 One easy place to start is your company handbook or binder of policies.
-Edit the policies to include an “Internal” label that is visible.
-Continue sifting through other company documentation and make sure you have labeled some examples of each classification type.
+Edit your guidelines to include an “Internal” label that is visible.
+Continue sifting through other company documentation, and make sure you have labeled some examples of each classification type.

 - Where is this data located?